ttlion/sdtDBNsGUI/README.md

     <em>Tab 2 initial display</em>
 </p>

 Following the example presented for the [first tab][1], the object with a learned sdtDBN can be loaded into the GUI program in this second tab.

-After loading the file (named *exampleFile.txt*) and clicking **submit file**, the following output is obtained:
+Therefore, providing the following parameter:
+- *File with sdtDBN object:* exampleFile.txt (see [first tab][1])

+The output would be:

 <p align="center">
   <img alt="Tab 2 of GUI - results" src="Menu2_img_1.png">